 Once you've mastered the art of cooking the perfect steak in the oven, you can start to think about finding your perfect seasonal side dish.
 There are so many options available, but only certain sides are worthy of sharing your plate with a steak.

 When you get tired of always roasting your Brussels sprouts, this is the recipe to try.
-It's a completely different texture for the sprouts, and the fact that they are sautéed with pancetta doesn't hurt either.
+Sautéing gives the sprouts a completely different texture — plus, the addition of pancetta doesn't hurt either.

 Say goodbye to that can of condensed soup — this modern recipe replaces it with a roux flavored with sherry.
 And the fried onions?
 Sesame sticks from the bulk aisle make a fitting replacement.